Minami189/LawBot/README.md

 clone this repo with "git clone https://github.com/Minami189/LawBot.git" on cmd on any directory you want

-move the backend folder inside lawbot to xampp/htdocs
+move the backend folder inside the lawbot folder you just pulled to xampp/htdocs

 # Ollama